|

 where \(c = \frac{8}{5\pi R^3}\) ensures normalization.

-, the weighting function is:
+For "virial", the weighting function is:

 \[ w(r) = \begin{cases} c, & \text{if } 0 \le r \le R \\ 0, & \text{otherwise} \end{cases} \]